essentialkaos/logcat/README.md

   Output appended to some-file.log data as the file grows

   logcat -g 'SOME_TEXT' -t 10 *.7z
-  Read all 7z files, filter data by grep pattern and print only last 10 lines
+  Read all 7z files, filter data by grep pattern and print only last 10 lines lines
 ```

 ### Build Status